AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 # 153. Find Minimum in Rotated Sorted Array
 ## Diff: Med | Tags: Binary Search | Date: ?
 ### Java
+#### Method 1
+You can compare the middle element with the first and last elements to find where the sorted array start IE where the minimum element is.
+If middle element > nums[right] that means that the sorted array must start in the right part and continue in the left part.
+If element < nums[left] it means that the array starts in the left part.

 ```
 public int findMin(int[] nums) {
     int left = 0;